MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 1- Enable OneLake availability

 OneLake availability must be [enabled](event-house-onelake-availability.md) before you get data in the Eventhouse.
-This step is important, because it enables the data you will ingest to become available in the OneLake.
-In a later step, you'll access this same data from your Notebook to train the model.
+This step is important, because it enables the data you ingest to become available in the OneLake.
+In a later step, you access this same data from your Notebook to train the model.

 1. Browse to your workspace homepage in Real-Time Intelligence.
 1. Select the Eventhouse you created in the prerequisites.
 Choose the database where you want to store your data.